Leah9/ci_milestone_3/README.md

 * Connect Heroku to the GitHub repository
 * git add requirements.txt
 * git add Procfile

+MongoDB:
+* Create account and new collection
+* Create the required tables (terms and users)
 * pip3 install flask-pymongo
 * pip3 install dnspython
 * pip3 freeze --local > requirements.txt
+* Add the connection information to the evn file
+* Add the connection details on Heroku

 # Conclusion